 The grotto of the Nativity is the place where Christ was born of the Virgin Mary.
 On this grotto, a Basilica with a nave and 4 aisles was built and it is accessible through a humble entrance.
 Around the grotto of the Nativity, there are other grottoes tied to the memory of St. Jerome.
 This was an incredibly emotional experience for me.

-The Church of the Annunciation of Mary in Nazareth that houses a grotto that contains the cave-like home of the Virgin Mary.
-The cupola on inside of the church represents a lily flower as an image of Mary’s purity and the exterior by a lantern symbolizing the Light of the World.
+The Church of the Annunciation of Mary in Nazareth houses a grotto that contains the cave-like home of the Virgin Mary.
+The cupola inside the church represents a lily flower as an image of Mary’s purity, and the exterior by a lantern symbolizing the Light of the World.
 We visited on a Sunday and heard prayers coming from the church as the people residing in Nazareth were getting ready for mass.
 I observed as they walked into the church and as I listened closely, I heard the prayers in my language, Assyrian / Chaldean, which is one of the oldest languages in the world, a dialect of Aramaic.
 This was a special and serendipitous surprise.

 Capharnaum is the town of Jesus.
 He turned this place into His base for preaching and performed many healing miracles here.
 It’s also home to a variety of ruins and artifacts from the Roman period.
 One of my favorite moments was when I decided to take a much needed a break to be alone for a little while.
 Something drew me to this gate where I stumbled upon the most peaceful scene I’ve ever laid my eyes on.
 A cloud of mist hovered over the Sea of Galilee and the calm water and reflections immediately whisked my heart away.
 I sat on a rock for about 30 minutes and I had the entire place to myself until my mom found me and joined me here.
-I’ve always struggled with meditation and I’m definitely not a yoggie but this place, this moment, inspired me and gave me a little taste of what its like to just be still.
+I’ve always struggled with meditation and I’m definitely not a yogi, but this place, this moment, inspired me and gave me a little taste of what its like to just be still.
 I think it’s very important to remember to remember to be present while we travel because it’s so easy to get lost in the commotion.
 I’ll never forget this special moment.

 Jerusalem is one of the holiest places in the world.
 This is where Jesus was crucified, where Jews built their sacred Temple and where Mohammed rose to heaven.
-I still can’t believe I got to walk the grounds of this awe-inspiring city, rich with history and faith.
+I still can’t believe I got to walk the grounds of this awe-inspiring city, rich with history and faith!

 We visited the Western Wall, an important religious site for the Jewish people, walked Via Dolorosa where Jesus walked during his crucifixion.
 This emotional walk lead us to the Holy Sepulchre church where the last station of the cross resides.